Research Team

 • Director, Emergency Care for Infectious Diseases Research Program

-• Director, Emergency Medicine Antimicrobial Stewardship
+• Director, Emergency Medicine Antimicrobial Stewardship, UW Health

 • Director, Emergency Medicine Research Fellowship